rob-blackbourn/bareasgi-sspi/README.md

 from hypercorn import Config
 from hypercorn.asyncio import serve

-from bareasgi_sspi import SPNEGOMiddleware, SSPIDetails
+from bareasgi_sspi import add_sspi_middleware, SSPIDetails

 # A callback to display the results of the SSPI middleware.
 async def http_request_callback(request: HttpRequest) -> HttpResponse: